What’s In Your Water?

 Hydrogen Sulphide is a colorless gas with a strong odor of rotten eggs.
 When found in water it is typically the product of the bacterial breakdown of organic materials as well as human and animal waste.

-Low PH drinking water is acidic and may have a harsh, metalic taste. it could also create bluish-green stains on fixtures.
+Low PH drinking water is acidic and may have a harsh, metallic taste.
+It could also create bluish-green stains on fixtures.

-Nitrate is a naturally occuring form of nitrogen, essential for plant growth.
-It is often used as a fertilizer, but can be hamful to human and animal health.
+Nitrate is a naturally occurring form of nitrogen, essential for plant growth.
+It is often used as a fertilizer, but can be harmful to human and animal health.

 Various organic contaminants like algae, mold, bacteria, viruses and cysts can contaminate drinking water post treatment, and be unpleasant or harmful when consumed.